sixhobbits/hugoblog/content/posts/2019-retrospective.md

 ## Side projects, passive income, and education

-Last year, I focussed on writing [technical tutorials](http://dwyer.co.za/writing.html) by moonlight.
+In 2018, I focussed on writing [technical tutorials](http://dwyer.co.za/writing.html) by moonlight.
 I enjoy writing these as I get paid but the content I produce is made available for free, which seems like a win-win.
-This year, I continued writing for various clients under different models and also did technical interviewing for Karat for a few months.
+Last year, I continued writing for various clients under different models and also did technical interviewing for Karat for a few months.

 I find it strange to talk about money in public places, but at the same time I have benefited a lot from other people sharing data openly under the [Open Startups](https://hackernoon.com/what-does-it-mean-to-be-an-open-startup-f4446984189) ideology, so for anyone who is interested, here are some key numbers from 2019.